 “This is a culture that came from pain, it came from oppression, it came from white oppression… you cannot disregard where this culture came from and our place in it as white people.”

-The genre certainly doesn’t need him more than it needs Black Thought (of The Roots), Kendrick Lamar, Wu-Tang, Talib Kweli, Big K.R.I.T., Andre 3000, Yasiin Bey (fka Mos Def), CunninLynguists, Danny Brown, Murs, Joey Bada$$, Pharoahe Monch, J. Cole, Common, Tech N9ne, Jean Grae, etc.
+Hip-hop certainly does not need Macklemore more than it needs Black Thought (of The Roots), Kendrick Lamar, Wu-Tang, Talib Kweli, Big K.R.I.T., Andre 3000, Yasiin Bey (fka Mos Def), CunninLynguists, Danny Brown, Murs, Joey Bada$$, Pharoahe Monch, J. Cole, Common, Tech N9ne etc.